 The Board operates a number of standing committees, including Audit and Performance, Health and Safety, Marketing and Finance.
 The role of each of these committees is to recommend action to the Board of Trustees on the basis of considered analysis of information relevant to its specified area of expertise, consistent with routine function under its Terms of Reference or on specific referral from the Board Chair.
 All committees report regularly to the Board.

-Dean Lawrence Kimberley (Deputy Chair)
+Dean Lawrence Kimberley (Acting Chair)